Free Community Recycling Centre is now open

 - Fluorescent light globes and tubes

-- Electronic Waste (eg. computers, TVs, electrical equipment and small electrical appliances)
+- Electronic Waste (eg. computers, TVs, DVD players, CD players, electrical equipment and small electrical appliances)

 - Household batteries